 About 58 percent of IT professionals surveyed at Knowledge17 indicated that an important IT goal for the next 12 months is to increase business satisfaction/customer experience.
 Analytics dashboards like the one at left allow you to drill further into customer-impacting events (CIEs).
 Your team can track key metrics to understand and minimize the impact of incidents on customers, and focus efforts on performing root cause analysis for major incidents.

 We also heard that controlling costs is a major initiative (~35 percent of K17 IT professionals).
-With analytics, teams can answer key questions such as, “What spend is driving project costs and trends up?”
+With analytics, teams can refine their IT cost allocation strategy and answer key questions such as, “What spend is driving project costs and trends up?”
 Our customers use visualizations to understand monthly project costs as well as cumulative costs and changes by service and configuration type.
 By reviewing detailed changes by month, project, service, and configuration items, IT leaders are able to make data-driven decisions to control spending and avoid budget overruns.

 The IT team at Cardinal Health, a leading healthcare provider, was able to reduce incidents by 60 percent and decrease their average problem age by 71 percent (from 120 days to 35 days).
 To do this, the team needed to increase visibility into service performance and customer-related events.
 With Numerify, IT leaders were able to quickly understand key metrics, compare CIE trends, and understand CIs and incidents in relation to events.
 Not only did Cardinal reduce incident volume and develop a faster resolution process for simple requests, the team was able to better allocate resources and no longer needed to backfill multiple Call Analyst positions.